HKUDS/RLMRec/README.md

 😉 The codes are developed based on the [SSLRec](https://github.com/HKUDS/SSLRec) framework.

-## 📚 Dataset
+## 📚 Text-attributed Recommendation Dataset

-We utilized three public datasets to evaluate RLMRec:  *Amazon-book, Yelp,* and *Steam*.
+We utilized three public datasets to evaluate RLMRec:  *Amazon-book, Yelp,* and *Steam* and generated text description to each user/item.

 First of all, please **unzip the data** by running following commands.
  ```